So much depends on the first years of life.

 For instance, our Juega Conmigo (“Come Play with Me”) program, funded by the LEGO Foundation, partners with local media and government services to strengthen and scale playful parenting practices, helping children under 5 meet their developmental milestones and become creative, lifelong learners through meaningful play.

-In Guatemala, when COVID-19 halted the program’s then in-person delivery, the team was forced to pivot and transform Come Play With Me’s messages from interpersonal to virtual.
-The program team recast the curriculum into 30 short radio dramas about two families experiencing the challenges of raising young children, which proved to be an effective medium for sharing information on how caregivers can help children achieve their developmental milestones through play.
+In Guatemala, when COVID-19 halted the program’s then in-person delivery, the team was forced to pivot and transform Come Play With Me’s messages into 30 short radio dramas about two families experiencing the challenges of raising young children and how to help children achieve their developmental milestones through play.
 The spots were broadcast via radio, and sometimes by mobile speaker, in Spanish and four Mayan languages.
 The initiative not only went on to multiply its reach by a factor of 10, but it also brought demonstrably positive outcomes in caregivers’ knowledge of, attitudes toward and use of playful parenting in their daily lives.
 Since 2022, the program has been adapted and rolled out in Brazil, Honduras, Mexico, Ethiopia and Uganda, all with support from the LEGO Foundation.
+In 2024, ChildFund Guatemala even signed a memorandum of understanding with the national radio service to broadcast the Come Play With Me spots — five times daily — at the national level.

 In all cases, our country offices and local partners worked alongside government ministries and a variety of other collaborators, garnering visibility and voice in important forums where national policy is shaped.